akka/akka-persistence-jdbc/README.md

 akka-persistence-jdbc writes journal and snapshot entries to a configured JDBC store.
 It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka for creating reactive applications.

+Please note that the H2 database is not recommended to be used as a production database, and support for H2 is primarily for testing purposes.

 ## Documentation

 * [current Akka Persistence JDBC documentation](https://doc.akka.io/docs/akka-persistence-jdbc/current/)